 …

 The size of the HE MU Exclusive Beamforming Report field depends on the values in the HE MIMO Control field.
-The HE MU Exclusive Beamforming Report field contains HE MU Exclusive Beamforming Report information or successive (possibly zero-length) portions thereof in the case of segmented HE compressed beamforming/CQI report (see 26.7.4 (Rules for generating segmented feedback)).
-HE MU Exclusive Beamforming Report information is included in the HE compressed beamforming/CQI report (in addition to HE Compressed Beamforming Report information) if the Feedback Type subfield in the HE MIMO Control field indicates MU.
+The HE MU Exclusive Beamforming Report field contains HE MU Exclusive Beamforming Report information.
+HE MU Exclusive Beamforming Report field is included in the HE Compressed Beamforming/CQI Report field (9.4.1.65a) (in addition to HE Compressed Beamforming Report field) if the Feedback Type subfield in the HE MIMO Control field indicates MU.
 If the HE MIMO Control field contains a Disallowed Subchannel Bitmap subfield, then the HE MU Exclusive Beamforming Report field does not include information for tones that are included within 242-tone RUs that are indicated as disallowed by the bitmap.

 Instruction to TGme Editor: Update REVme D4.2 P866L51 as shown below.